The Best Time to Post on TikTok

 - Sunday: 7:00 AM, 8:00 AM, 4:00 PM

 Their study also found that Tuesday at 9 AM, Thursday at midnight, and Friday at 5 AM enjoyed exceptionally high engagement rates.

 These global statistics can serve as a helpful starting point, but they do not tell the whole story.
-The best time for you to publish depends on your target audience, their region, and their habits.
+The best time for you to schedule posts depends on your target audience, their region, and their habits.

 Finding the Best Time For Your Profile

 So far, we have a baseline to think about when considering when to post our content.
 That’s a great starting point, but now it’s time to research your target demographic to optimize posting times fully.